codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 An important aspect of Dagger 2 is that the library generates code for classes annotated with the `@Component` interface.
 You can use a class prefixed with `Dagger` (i.e. `DaggerTwitterApiComponent.java`) that will be responsible for instantiating an instance of our dependency graph and using it to perform the injection work for fields annotated with `@Inject`.
 See the [[setup guide|Dependency-Injection-with-Dagger-2#setup]].
 ### Instantiating the component

-We should do all this work within an `Application` class since these instances should be declared only once throughout the entire lifespan of the application:
+We should do all this work within a specialization of the `Application` class since these instances should be declared only once throughout the entire lifespan of the application:

 ```java
 public class MyApp extends Application {